-After 4 years of conflict, the world is well aware of the tragedy of the Syrian conflict.
-Governments, humanitarian organisations and the International Community are bracing for a prolonged intervention.
+After four years of conflict, the world is well aware of the tragedy of the Syrian conflict.
+Governments, humanitarian organizations and the International Community are bracing for a prolonged intervention.
 Most observers agree this crisis will not end before several years.
 The wounds will take even longer to heal.

 In crises such as the one at hand, solid foundations for intervention have to be created first.
 So, where should we start?
 What educational tools should be deployed first?

 Our analysis has made it clear that the first steps should be ensuring adapted, safe facilities in which young people affected by displacement can access education and be provided with language skills.

 Language skills are paramount as young Syrians crossing the border are generally Arabic speakers, whilst the host population speaks essentially Turkish.
 Without the possibility to communicate with their new environment, there isn’t the slightest doubt that they will face exclusion, frustration and be extremely vulnerable to criminality, violence, gender-based violence, joining armed groups, drug abuse and more; the list is long and will deeply affect host communities as well.
 Opening up communication is one of the first steps.